-essential lifeline to points north.
-Hatteras is known as the blue marlin (or billfish) capital of the world.
-The Continental Shelf, 40 miles offshore, and its current, combined with the nearby Gulf Stream and Deep West Boundary Current, create an unparalleled fish habitat.
+Hatteras Island is known as the blue marlin (or billfish) capital of the world.
+The continental shelf, 40 miles offshore, and its current, combined with the nearby Gulf Stream and Deep Western Boundary Current, create an unparalleled fish habitat.